-The entire Lancashire area is a veritable hot bed for paranormal activity including every type of haunting imaginable from witches and headless spectres to ghostly Roman Soldiers and everything in between.
-The town of Preston in particular seems to have more than its fair share of paranormal activity going on with not one, but two of the town’s buildings being honoured among a list of the most haunted houses in the United Kingdom.
+The entire Lancashire area is a veritable hotbed for paranormal activity including every type of haunting imaginable from witches and headless spectres to ghostly Roman Soldiers and everything in between.
+The town of Preston, in particular, seems to have more than its fair share of paranormal activity going on with not one, but two of the town’s buildings being honoured among a list of the most haunted houses in the UK.

 With that in mind, let’s get to know some of the most haunted places in Preston:

 No visit to haunted Preston could ever be complete without a stop at Chingle Hall.
 This is without a doubt one of the spookiest places in the Preston area if not in the entire United Kingdom.
 The building now serves as a private residence, but the 13th-century hall comes complete with its own chapel and several priest holes as well.
 Over the years, Chingle Hall has become very famous for its paranormal reputation.
 There is frequent poltergeist activity in the kitchen with items being moved around all the time and the lights will go on and off at random when nobody is touching them.
 There have also been a number of occasions where a full-body apparition has manifested in the property!
 It has been investigated in the past and it is apparently something of a hotbed for capturing spirit lights and EVP evidence.
 Whoever it is that haunts Chingle Hall, it certainly seems like he or she is keen to make themselves known!